 1. Select Your Medium

-Say for example you have selected to become a television news anchor.
-Good for you, as it gives you more exposure.
-Now you should select which genre you would like to work at.
 News programs tend to vary in format.
-Morning news programs tend to be more lively, to leave a positive note at the start of the day.
-Primetime news programs tend to be more serious and more informative as the day closes.
+Morning news programs tend to be more lively, to have a positive note at the start of the day.
+However, primetime news programs tend to be more serious and more informative as the day closes.
 So whichever is your preference, make sure your skills are compatible with your choice.

-Hiring for news anchors vacancies tend to be posted in television plugs or advertised in the show’s website or social media accounts.
-Subscribing to the show’s newsletter or following their accounts in Facebook, Instagram or Twitter gives you more leverage since this way, you get to be among the first ones who gets notified.
+Hiring for news anchors vacancies tend to be posted in television plugs or advertised on the show’s website or social media accounts.
+Subscribing to the show’s newsletter or following their accounts on Facebook, Instagram or Twitter gives you more leverage.
+This way, you get to be among the first ones to get notified.

 5. Practice, Practice, Practice

-There you have it, a brief overview on how to apply for news anchor jobs.
-Make sure that you make all the proper preparation and I hope to see you in the news someday!
+There you have it, a brief overview of how to apply for news anchor jobs.
+Make sure that you make all the proper preparations and I hope to see you in the news someday!